How to Make Homemade Reduced Sodium Kosher Dill Pickles - Easily! With Step-by-step Directions, Photos, Ingredients, Recipe and Costs

 Step 6 - Pack the sliced cucumbers into the jars

 Pack cucumbers into the clean quart canning jars.
-To each jar, add
+For extra flavor and appearances, to each jar, add

 Step 7 - Fill the jars with cucumbers and put the lid and rings on

-Pour boiling brine of water, vinegar and salt over cucumbers in sterile jars, leaving 1/2 inch headspace.
+Pour boiling solution of vinegar and spices over cucumbers in sterile jars, leaving 1/2 inch headspace.

 Seat the lid and hand-tighten the ring around them.